KnapsackPro/knapsack_pro-ruby/README.md

 #### How to split tests based on test level instead of test file level?

-If you want to split one big test file (test file with long time execution) across multiple CI nodes then you can:
+If you want to split one big test file (test file with long time execution) across multiple CI nodes then you can [check this tip](#split-test-files-by-test-cases) or use other methods like:

 ##### A. Create multiple small test files